Welcome

 Finding Mastery Founder, Dr. Michael Gervais

 The learning curve has been relentless - from mastering Hugo and static site generation, to understanding Git workflows, to embracing AI-assisted development.
-I have learned to leverage tools like GitHub Copilot for coding and Microsoft Copilot for writing, exploring how AI collaboration can bring ideas to life faster than ever before.
+I have learned to use tools like GitHub Copilot for coding and Microsoft Copilot for writing, exploring how AI collaboration can bring ideas to life faster than ever before.
 This journey has reinforced my belief that staying curious and continuously learning new skills is essential in our industry.

 The rebuild: I moved away from WordPress and rebuilt the whole site using a static website framework, now running as an Azure Static Web App powered by Hugo .